 Following the Herd Won’t Save You.
 60-40 Stocks Not Enough

 In 2000, bonds were paying nearly 7%.
-Today, bonds are paying out at all-time lows.
+Today, bond yields are at all-time lows.

 Why does this matter?

-Because in 2000, if you had a 60/40 split – 60% stocks and 40% bonds in your portfolio – you weathered the storm better than investors overly weighted in stocks.
-Those high bond yields helped somewhat compensate for the battering taken by stocks.
+Because in 2000, if you had a 60/40 split—60% stocks and 40% bonds in your portfolio—you weathered the storm better than investors heavily weighted in stocks.
+Those higher bond yields helped offset some of the losses from the stock market downturn.

 Table of Contents